 The Marbella Lab in the Department of Chemical Engineering at Columbia University is interested in understanding why certain materials fail and why others lead to improved performance in lithium and beyond lithium ion batteries.
 By addressing the fundamental mechanisms underpinning function, we can devise strategies to tune material performance in applications such as grid storage and electrified transportation that reduce greenhouse gas emissions.

-We deeply value diversity, equity, and inclusion (DEI) in both our research group and in our department.
+Our research is highly collaborative, both within and outside of the group, where diversity, equity, and inclusion (DEI) is deeply valued.
 To learn more about initiatives in the Marbella lab to improve DEI at the undergraduate and high school levels, please see our outreach page.

 Interested in joining us?
 Check out the openings in our lab!

 May 2022 - Emily is selected to participate in the Camp 2030 Summit hosted by UNITE 2030!
 She also received the Intel SWE Scholarship for the 2021-2022 academic year.
 Congratulations Emily!

 Oct 2019 - Welcome to new PhD students Julia and Drew!

 Sept 2019 - Congratulations to Richard for passing his first year qualifying exam!

 Aug 2019 - Dr. Amrita Sarkar joins the lab as a postdoctoral researcher—welcome!

 July 2019 - We welcome high school students Issaka and Jessica to the lab for 6 weeks over the summer as part of the Engineering the Next Generation Program!

 June 2019 - The Marbella Group has been awarded a RISE Award from Columbia to develop in situ LED-NMR together with the McDermott Group!
 Sapna wins a J&J Scholar Award to do undergraduate research over the summer!